LF-digitala-kanaler/LFDS/content/components/web/navigations/navbar.md

       #### Direction

       Your navbar can be either vertical or horizontal.
-Which one to choose depends on the rest of your layout and preferred behaviour of your menu:
+Which one to choose depends on the rest of your layout and preferred behavior of your menu:

       * Horizontal: Good for either very small applications or large ones.
 Small one applications lets you click the link and you're there.
 In large application/sites the horizontal menu serves well as the basis for a mega menu (like on [lansforsakringar.se](https://www.lansforsakringar.se)).